List of nearest stars by spectral type

 Below there are lists the nearest stars separated by spectral type.
-The scope of the list is still restricted to the common main sequence spectral types: M, K, F, G, A, B and O. It may be later expanded to other types, such as S, D or C.
+The scope of the list is still restricted to the common main sequence spectral types: M, K, G, F, A, B and O. It may be later expanded to other types, such as S, D or C.

 The Alpha Centauri star system is the closest star system to the Sun.

 List of nearest M-type stars

 This is a list of M-type stars within 13 light years.

 Proxima Centauri is the closest M-type star to the Earth.